mdcourse/mdcourse.github.io/docs/source/chapters/chapter6.rst

             # The maximum displacement is set by self.displace_mc
             move = (np.random.random(3)-0.5)*self.displace_mc
             self.atoms_positions[atom_id] += move
-            # Measure the optential energy of the new configuration
+            # Measure the potential energy of the new configuration
             trial_Epot = self.compute_potential()
             # Evaluate whether the new configuration should be kept or not
             beta =  1/self.desired_temperature